UniMath/agda-unimath/NAMING-CONVENTIONS.md

 help making the code in the library readable.
 On this page we provide general guidelines for naming entries that apply anywhere in the library.

+We also mention that the naming scheme of agda-unimath evolves as agda grows.
+Sometimes we find that old namings don't fit our ideas of a good naming scheme anymore, or we find other ways to improve on the naming.
+Some older code in the library might even not be updated yet to fit the current naming scheme.
+We should therefore remember that the naming scheme is not set in stone, and maintaining and improving it is part of the work of maintaining the agda-unimath library.

+Finally, we should note that accurately naming entries in a large formalization project can be very difficult, especially when your formalization enters unchartered, or little written about territory.
+Giving good names to your entries requires a high level of conceptual understanding of your entries.
+The naming scheme should help reveal common patterns in names, which hopefully helps to find predictable namings for entries.
+On the other hand, we understand that this is not always possible.
+If you find yourself not knowing what to name something, give it your best shot to come up with a name, or reach out to us on the Univalent Agda discord to ask if we have any suggestions.

 ## Examples

 The library contains, for example, an entry `is-iso-hom-Ring` for the predicate